BOVAGE/Form-Validator/README.md

 # Form-Validator

-A registration form webpage that uses javascript for form validation.
-I used regular expression
+A registration form webpage that uses javascript (regular expression) for form validation.